Integrate in Existing Java Project

 Step 3: Wire the OAuth Client as a Bean

-Create a configuration class so the OAuth client and its verifier options are constructed once and reused (HawcxOauthClient and JwtVerifier are thread-safe):
+Create a configuration class so the OAuth client is constructed once at startup

 import com.hawcx.oauth.HawcxOauthClient;